sethkipsangmutuba/Torts-Law/README.md

    - [Specific Restitution of Property](#23-135)

 ---
 ## Topic 24.
-DEATH IN RELATION TO TORT
+Death in Relation to Tort
+---

 1. [Death as Extinguishing Liability](#24-002)
    - [Survival of Causes of Action](#24-003)